-After that, they off an incentive for sharing Dollar Shave Club with a friend.
+After that, they are incentivized to share Dollar Shave Club with a friend.

 They finish off the email with more business information.

-This email from Dollar Shave Club checks all the boxes of a great order confirmation email.
-It’s eye-catching, informative, and reminds customers that you can be both fun and professional.
+This email from Dollar Shave Club checks all the boxes of an outstanding order confirmation email.
+It’s eye-catching and informative and reminds customers you can be fun and professional.

 Zulily Order Confirmation Email

 Zulily’s order confirmation is light and bright.
 Again we see the “invite a friend” incentive.
 In addition to that, Zulily offers free shipping until midnight the night of the email.
 This encourages shoppers to revisit Zulily and shop after confirming their recent order.

 Key takeaway: Don’t ignore transactional emails.
 They offer another opportunity to engage with your customers and build brand loyalty.